 Here are the best games we think you should get!

 Slash to the Rhythm

 Unless you’ve been living in a clamshell or are just a complete noob to virtual reality, you will have heard of, or seen, a viral video of Beat Saber.
-It’s one of the most popular games on any VR platform because it’s simple to grasp yet very difficult to master at high levels.
+It’s one of the most popular games on any VR platform because it’s simple to grasp yet very difficult to master at high levels, easily earning its place on any best of the Quest list!
 It combines music, which everybody loves, with lightsabers, which everybody loves.
 In the process, it also provides you with concrete proof that, unlike regular console or PC gaming, virtual gaming can do wonders for your cardio.
 Blocks come at you, times to music.
 You slash your lightsaber, slicing them apart as the music blasts away.
 It makes you feel like a ninja musician and is singularly responsible for selling a ton of VR headsets.
 If you need to know more, check out our review of Beat Saber.

 Here’s Your Fill of Keanu-rvana

 There was a lot of hype surrounding the release of Pistol Whip, largely driven by the promise of playing a rhythm-based shooter that promised to make you feel like John Wick.
 As our very own Doc Neale put it in his review:

 “Pistol Whip doesn’t want just to give you bad guys to shoot; it intends to choreograph you doing it.
 The levels are recognisable urban environments, rendered in a distinctive limited palette.
 The almost-neon, glitchy, aesthetic is a triumph, allowing the imagination to run riot.
 The waves of sharp-suited villains rushing the player are carefully sequenced to the music – shoot them accurately on the beat and not only will your score skyrocket, but you will edge ever closer to full Keanu-rvana.“